-Distil adopted the Quoted Companies Alliance Corporate Governance Code (QCA Code) in line with the London Stock Exchange's recent changes to the AIM Rules, which require all AIM-quoted companies to adopt and comply or explain non-compliance with a recognised corporate governance code.
-This report follows the structure of these guidelines and explains how we have applied the guidance.
-We will provide annual updates on our compliance with the QCA Code.
+In line with the requirements upon AIM companies, Distil adopted the Quoted Companies Alliance Corporate Governance Code (QCA Code) as the recognised corporate governance code against which we report.
+This report follows the structure of these guidelines and explains how we have applied the guidance along with any areas where the Board does not comply with the Code's recommendations.
+We will continue to provide annual updates on our compliance with the QCA Code.

-The Board considers that the Group complies with the QCA Code so far as it is practicable having regard to the size, nature, and current stage of development of the Company, and will disclose any areas of non-compliance in the text below.
+The Board considers that the Group complies with the QCA Code so far as it is practicable having regard to the size, nature, and current stage of development of the Company, and will disclose any areas of non-compliance in the text below or the Company's website.
 Distil understands that the application of the QCA Code supports the Company's medium to long-term success whilst simultaneously managing risks and provides an underlying framework of commitment and transparent communications with stakeholders.